gilaaang14/desktopip-devops-test/README.md

    - Endpoint **{url}/** point to the frontend services.
    - Endpoint **{url}/api** point to the backend services.
 3. All the deployment & configs must use dockers.
-4. Provide Dockerfile image, docker-compose/other orchestration scenarios, mount volumes to keep data persistent.
+4. Provide Dockerfile image, docker-compose/other orchestration scenarios, webserver configs & mount volumes to keep data persistent.

 ### Submit
 1. After you are done, create a merge request in your private repo and invite [devbadrinteractive](https://github.com/devbadrinteractive) as the reviewer